Ryouh/Feats-Revisited/Feats.md

 ### Trampling Hooves

-You learned to put your horse body to good use in combat, you gain the following benefits:
+You learned to put your horse body to good use in combat.

 * Your hooves now deal 2d4 + your Strength modifier bludgeoning damage.
 * If you move at least 20 feet straight toward a creature and then hits it with an attack on the same turn, that target must succeed on a DC (8 + proficiency bonus + Strength modifier)Strength saving throw or be knocked prone.